Matters concerning the Kilt

-And little do they realize, that the kilt as we know it today, is far removed from its progenitor, the great plaid (filleadh mhòr), which was a versatile outfit that served a variety of functions to its Scottish wearers; a cloak, tent, bedding, and if folded properly, could also be used to carry items on the person in the form of overlapping pockets and recesses.
+And little do they realize, that the kilt as we know it today, is far removed from its progenitor, the Great Plaid (filleadh mhòr), which was a versatile outfit that served a variety of functions to its Scottish wearers; a cloak, tent, bedding, and if folded properly, could also be used to carry items on the person in the form of overlapping pockets and recesses.

 The modern kilt as it stands, was adapted from the Great Plaid (From ‘pladjer’-the Gaelic for blanket) sometime in the 1600’s, and there are various theories as to who re-designed it and where this adaption occurred, but that is beyond the point, the kilt as we know it, is of a modern design, and from the modern era of Scotland.
-So the example put forward by the Welsh in regards to their claim of ownership of the Kilt is as redundant as it is nonsensical, for the kilt as we know it, did not yet exist in its current form, and so again, any outfit put forward as proof of the welsh, or anyone else for that matter, having worn the outfit, is completely unfounded.
+So the example put forward by the Welsh in regards to their claim of ownership of the Kilt is as redundant as it is nonsensical, for the kilt as we know it, did not yet exist in its current form, and so again, any outfit put forward as proof of the Irish/Welsh, or anyone else for that matter, having worn the outfit, is completely unfounded.

 A version of the filleadh bheag (philibeg), or small kilt, similar to the modern kilt, in one example of the origin of the modern kilt, is said to have been invented by an English Quaker from Lancashire named Thomas Rawlinson.
 He felt that the Great Plaid, or Belted Plaid, was “cumbrous and unwieldy“, and his solution was to separate the skirt and convert it into a distinct garment with pleats already sewn.
 His associate, Iain MacDonnell, chief of the MacDonnells of Inverness, begun wearing it, and when his fellow clansmen, employed in logging, charcoal manufacture, and iron smelting, saw their esteemed chief wearing that new attire, soon followed suit.
-From there its use spread “in the shortest space” amongst the Highland Scots, and even among some of the Lowlanders.
+From there its use spread “in the shortest space” amongst the Highland Scots, and even among the Lowlanders.
 And so, I see no evidence of the modern kilt having originated anywhere else, but Scotland.

-Similarly, the kilt in its current form has many articles of clothing attached to it, such as the sporran, fly plaid (Which replaced that portion of the Great Plaid that was draped over the shoulder) Sgian dubh, and hose, to name but a few of the most recognizable of these attachments.
+Similarly, the kilt in its current form has many articles of clothing attached to it, such as the sporran, fly plaid (Which replaced that portion of the Great Plaid that was worn across the chest and over the shoulder) Sgian dubh, and the hose, to name but a few of the most recognizable of these attachments.
 And there is no doubt that these articles of attire are solely the creation of Scotland, and subsequently its culture, as they were applied to the national dress by the Scottish in what would be considered a relatively modern era.
 So in the confirmed authenticity of these articles of attire being Scottish in origin, and in turn, the national dress of Scotland being solely unique to Scotland and having come about in the modern era, we can be in no doubt.
 The ancient Welsh and Irish simply never wore the Kilt.

 The Breakdown-Clans, tartans, and the Kilt